MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-blue-yonder-powershell-setup.md

 In this article, we walk you through how to use PowerShell to set up and configure the connector to integrate Shifts with Blue Yonder.

 To set up the connection, you run a PowerShell script.
 The script configures the connector, applies sync settings, creates the connection, and maps Blue Yonder sites to teams.
 Sync settings determine the features enabled in Shifts and the schedule information that's synced between Blue Yonder and Shifts.
 Mappings define the relationship between your Blue Yonder sites and teams in Teams.
 You can map to existing teams and new teams.

 We provide two scripts.
 You can use either script, depending on whether you want to map to existing teams or create new teams to map to.

 You can set up multiple connections, each with different sync settings.
 For example, if your organization has multiple locations with different schedule requirements, create a connection with unique sync settings for each location.
 Keep in mind that a Blue Yonder site can only be mapped to one team at any given time.
 If a site is already mapped to a team, it can't be mapped to another team.

 With Blue Yonder as the system of record, your frontline workers can see and swap shifts, manage their availability, and request time off in Shifts on their devices.
-Frontline managers can use Blue Yonder or Shifts to set up schedules.
+Frontline managers can continue to use Blue Yonder or use Shifts to set up schedules.

 > [!NOTE]
 > You can also use the Shifts connector wizard in the Microsoft 365 admin center to connect Shifts to Blue Yonder.
 To learn more, see [Use the Shifts connector wizard to connect your workforce management system](shifts-connector-wizard.md).

 ## Before you begin

 You must be a Microsoft 365 global admin or Shifts connector admin.
-Before you get started, make sure you meet the following prerequisites:
+Before you get started, make sure you have the following prerequisites:

-- Blue Yonder version 2020.3 or 2021
+- You have Blue Yonder version 2020.3 or 2021.
-- At least one team set up in Teams
+- At least one team is set up in Teams.

 You'll also need to know your Blue Yonder service account name and password and service URLs.
 If you don’t have this information, contact your Blue Yonder delivery partner or technical account manager.